microsoft/nodejs-guidelines/README.md

 > :chart_with_upwards_trend: **IN PROGRESS** We're currently planning the next Windows release, so it's a great time to let us know your biggest command line painpoints!

 ### Editors and IDEs
 * **Visual Studio Code:** [Code] (https://code.visualstudio.com/) is a light weight code editor.
 Yet, it offers powerful capabilies in [editing](https://code.visualstudio.com/Docs/editor/editingevolved),  [debugging](https://code.visualstudio.com/Docs/editor/debugging), and [git integration](https://code.visualstudio.com/Docs/editor/versioncontrol) for Node.js development.
 It is free and available on your favorite platform - Windows, Mac, and Linux.
-For more information, check out http://johnpapa.net/visual-studio-code.
+For more information, check out: http://johnpapa.net/visual-studio-code.

-* **Node.js Tools for Visual Studio:** [NTVS](https://github.com/Microsoft/nodejstools) is a free Node.js extension for Visual Stuido.
-You can learn about the end-to-end experience of building a Node.js application in Visual Studio: https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio.
+* **Node.js Tools for Visual Studio:** [Node.js Tools for VS](https://aka.ms/explorentvs) is a free, open-source extension that turns Visual Studio into a powerful Node.js IDE: intelligent code completions, advanced profiling and debugging (local and remote cross-platform), cloud deployment, unit-testing, REPL window, and more.
+For more information, check out: https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio.

+## So... how about the MAX_PATH issue?
+For the uninitiated, MAX_PATH is a limitation with many windows tools and APIs that sets the maximum path character length to 260 characters.
+There are some workarounds involving UNC paths, but unfortunately not all APIs support it, and that's not the default.
+This can be problematic when working with node modules because

+### Workarounds
+* :heart: Start in a short path (e.g. c:\src)
+  `> npm install -g rimraf`
+  delete files that exceed max_path
+  > npm dedupe
+* moves duplicate packages to top-level
+* `> npm install -g flatten-packages`
+  * moves all packages to top-level, but can cause versioning issues
+* :heart: Upgrade to npm@3
+  * Ships with node v5
+  * Or… > npm install –g npm-windows-upgrade
+* Future:
+  * .NET file APIs

 ## Compiling native addon modules
 There are three primary reasons you might be interested in this section: